 Pancake Rocks of Punakaiki

-Our first stop was the famous Pancake Rocks.
+Our first stop on the road from Wharariki to Hokitika was the famous Pancake Rocks.
 The fancy name conceals the coastal cliffs near the town of Punakaiki that somewhat resemble pancakes stacked on top of each other, their unique shapes and forms a result of years of ocean erosion.
 The sight is very easy to access with a large parking lot nearby.
 No climbing or hiking is necessary, as there is a walkway leading through the most interesting views.

 Pancake Rocks are definitely interesting to explore for a while, but by themselves they are just that – rocks.
 And let’s be honest – rocks tend to get boring rather quickly.
 Here is the catch though – once you throw some waves into the mix, things get a lot more entertaining.
 You really want to be in Punakaiki at high tide – that’s when the ocean water starts to work its way up through a series of blowholes carved into the stone by centuries of the wave onslaught, creating huge fountains of spray on top.
 It is a really fascinating spectacle that makes the visit to Pancake Rocks that much more worthwhile.